XigenChris/ComodoDecodeCSR/readme.md

 `composer require xigen/comodo-decode-csr`

 # Requirements
-Bewlow is a list of requirements.
+Below is a list of requirements.
 There are unit tests to check compatibility with the diffrent PHP versions.

 - PHP 5.5+ (Tested 5.5, 5.6, 7 & HHVM)
 - [Guzzle](https://github.com/guzzle/guzzle) 6.X